 Washington State's solid waste regulations (and a list of other publications) can be found on the Department of Ecology's publication website.
 Landfill regulations are also available.

 The Solid Waste Advisory Committee meets once a month to discuss various solid waste issues.
 SWAC's purpose is to assist in the development of programs and policies relating the solid waste handling and disposal.
 They also review and comment on proposed rules, policies and ordinances.
 The committee is made up of citizens, public interest groups, businesses, the waste management industry, and local elected officials.
 The Environmental Health Division is a non-voting member of SWAC.
 We participate because of our regulatory activities, and offer technical assistance.
 For more information about the SWAC, please contact Clallam County Public Works at (360) 417-2379.

 Clallam County Environmental Health is pleased to be working with many local groups on green building projects.
 The North Peninsula Building Association (NPBA) put together the Clallam County Built Green™ Checklist.
 For more information about the Checklist or upcoming trainings vist the NPBA website.

 For different training sessions, Clallam County Environmental Health has designed two Power Point presentations.
 Here are the presentations, updated as of 4/2/2007.

 A collection of solid waste can provide a comfortable home for rodents.
 Mice and rats can harm property and public health.
 For tips on controlling a rat or mouse problem, please see our section on animal dangers.

-Questions about asbestos removal can be referred to Olympic Region Clean Air Agency.
+Questions about asbestos removal can be referred to Olympic Region Clean Air Authority.
 Questions about asbestos disposal can be referred to the City of Port Angeles at City of Port Angeles Waste Disposal Application or 360-417-4875.
 A Waste Disposal Application from the City of Port Angeles is required for disposal at the Regional Port Angeles Transfer Station; please call 360-417-4872.